Javadyakuza/Octus-Integration-Guide/concepts.md

 Whether in `EVM -> EVER` or `EVER -> EVM` directions, when we are transferring an [alien token](#alien-tokens) , it will be frozen/locked in MultiVault or released in the sender network.
 This is because the bridge does not have access to minting or burning any amount of that token.
 However, in the opposite situation where the bridge has access to its native tokens like `BRIDGE`, `EVER`, `WEVER`, it will mint and burn the tokens alternately to freeze and release in the previous example.

+# EVER Network operations

+at the EVM to EVER direction the operation's on the EVM network are as follows :

+- deploying the event contract reffering to token deposit on evm network.

+- releasing or basically transfering the target token to recepient ever address.

 ### [EVM-to-EVER ⏎](./EVM-to-EVER.md)

 # <center> <span style="color:green"> EVER </span> to <span style="color:red"> EVM </span> Concepts</center>

+# EVM Network operations

+at the EVER to EVM direction the operation's on the EVM network are as follows :

+- releasing or basically transfering the target token amount to recepient address.

 ### [EVER-to-EVM ⏎](./EVER-to-EVM.md)

+# PAYLOADS

+- ### Payload for wrapping :
+- ### Payload for savingWithdrawAlien :
+- ### Payload for savingWithdrawNative :
+- ### payload for burning :
+- ### payload for NT transfer :